GaetanLepage/phd-manuscript/sections/2_simulator/2_background/1_acoustic_reverberation/0_index.typ

   image("figures/rir_echogram.svg", height: 16em),
   caption: flex-caption(
     short: [
-      Schematic representation of an RIR
+      Plots of an impulse response and time-energy response recorded in a room.
     ],
     long: [
+      #acr("RIR") plot.
       (a) An impulse response recorded in a room.
       It represents the propagation of sound pressure from the sound source to the receiver.
-      (b) The time-energy response plots the propagation of sound energy.
+      (b) The associated time-energy response plots the propagation of sound energy.
       @savioja_overview_2015
     ],
   ),